drawrowfly/instagram-scraper/Readme.md

     // Timeout between requests.
 If error 'rate limit' received then this option can be useful: {int default: 0}
     timeout: 0,

+    // Some endpoints do require a valid session cookie value
+    // This value can be taken from the instagram web(you need to be authorized in the web version)
+    // Open inspector(google chrome -> right click on the web page -> inspector->Network)
+    // refresh page and in the "Network" section you will see the request, select it
+    // scroll down to the "Request Headers" section and look for "cookie:" section
+    // and there you will find this value "sessionid=BLAHLBAH"
+    session: "sessionid=BLAHLBAH"
 };
 ```